bbc/storyplayer/README.md

 Document Object Model
 ---------------------
 The following diagram shows how the HTML elements that make up StoryPlayer are organised.
 The elements are labelled with their primary CSS class name.
+The blue `target` node at the root of the tree is the `<div>` that is passed into StoryPlayer when it is initiated.

 ![StoryPlayer DOM](docs/img/storyplayer-dom.png)